 Dorothy Howard (Yakima, WA 1991) is a writer and researcher who spent her early life in Mount Vernon, WA.
 She received a BA in History from Reed College in 2013, and is currently a Doctoral student in Communication at the University of California in San Diego (UCSD).
 Dorothy is part of the Feminist Labor Lab under Professor Lilly Irani.
-Her areas of research include: labour, digital rights, online communities, crowdsourcing, syndicalism, journalism, digital publishing, design, and contemporary art.
+Her areas of research include: digital rights, intellectual property, online communities, crowdsourcing, syndicalism, journalism, digital publishing, design, and contemporary art.

 Dorothy has writing in DIS Magazine, The New Inquiry, Rhizome, Canadian Art, Adult Magazine, Whitehot Magazine, Mask Magazine, The Daily Beast, The New Criticals, Adult, and Vol. 1.
 Brooklyn, among others.